 Economy: These are the cheapest snow blowers you find at the retailers and online.
 They have small engines and very few features that make them easy to use.
 These are not the snow blower that you buy your mom because it’s “small.”
 Craftsman gray snow blowers, Huskee, Troy-Bilt Storm 2410, basically any snow blower that now-days costs less than $600 is considered an economy model.

 Residential: Some online stores call this grade “entry level.”
 This quality of snow blower will last the typical homeowner with a normal sized suburban paved driveway many years.
 If you live in the Midwest or any other area of the country that gets 60 inches of snow or less a year these are a good choice.
-Every major brand makes snow blowers in this quality level.
+Every major brand makes snow blowers at this quality level.
 Sizes range from 24 to 30 inches and cost $650 to $1200.

 Heavy-Duty: Some brands call this grade Landowner or Professional.
 Some online stores call this mid-grade.
 Bigger engines to get the job done faster.
 Bigger tires to give you better traction.
-Some models in this class give you high speed impeller, heated hand grips, hydrostatic transmissions, power steering, thicker skid shoes, ball bearings instead of bronze, and/or better chute controls.
-If get a lot of snow or get snow more than once a week in the winter these will last you.
-If you have more snow to clear than you typical suburban home these are the best choice.
+Some models in this class give you high-speed impeller, heated hand grips, hydrostatic transmissions, power steering, thicker skid shoes, ball bearings instead of bronze, and/or better chute controls.
+If you get a lot of snow or get snow more than once a week in the winter these will last you.
+If you have more snow to clear than your typical suburban home these are the best choice.